kamranahmedse/developer-roadmap/src/data/guides/backend-languages.md

 One of Python's standout features is its beginner-friendly syntax, making it an ideal language for those new to programming.
 The emphasis on readability and the absence of complex syntax (for the most part), eases the learning curve, enabling new developers to quickly grasp fundamental concepts.

 Python's community plays a critical role in its accessibility.
 Abundant learning resources, tutorials, and documentation are readily available, empowering beginners to progress from basic programming principles to advanced backend development seamlessly.
-Online platforms like Codecademy, Coursera, realpython.com, and even Google offer comprehensive courses tailored to all skill levels.
+Online platforms like Codecademy, Coursera, Real Python, and even Google offer comprehensive courses tailored to all skill levels.

 #### Practical Applications and Popular Frameworks